 A dog comes when it is called.

-A cat tends to ignore the invitation unless of course it is accompanied with the sound of a can opener.
+A cat tends to ignore the invitation unless of course it is accompanied by the sound of a can opener.

-while the dog’s style is to live to please others, a cat’s style is more independent, and they leave to please themselves.
+While the dog’s style is to live to please others, a cat’s style is more independent, and they live to please themselves.

 There is nothing innately good or bad about either style.